-For the 2017 Symposium CIBSE joined with the American Society of Heating, Refrigerating and Air Conditioning Engineers (ASHRAE) to showcase the successful adoption of resilience in the design and operation of buildings.
+For 2017 CIBSE joined with the American Society of Heating, Refrigerating and Air Conditioning Engineers ("ASHRAE") to showcase the successful adoption of resilience in the design and operation of buildings.
 The theme, 'Delivering resilient high performance buildings', was inspired by the 2016/17 CIBSE and ASHRAE presidential themes, respectively, 'Improving performance' and 'Adapt today to shape tomorrow'.